Ford boss amplifies industry call for EV incentives and ZEV mandate reset

 Ford is also exploring options for hydrogen and is leading an innovation consortium testing hydrogen fuel cell technology on its all-electric E-Transit.

-The three-year project, currently around the halfway mark, is building a test fleet of eight fuel cell Ford E-Transits, which are now starting tests.
+The three-year project, currently around the halfway mark, is building a pilot fleet of eight fuel cell Ford E-Transits, which are now starting tests.

 Brankin finished off by stressing the many positives being seen in the industry at the moment but also the many challenges that the Government needs to step in and provide support with.